-Sweden's Koenigsegg, maker of some of the world's most expensive sports cars, has struck a deal to buy loss-making Saab Automobile from General Motors, the companies said on Tuesday.
+Sweden's Koenigsegg, a niche manufacturer of some of the world's fastest and most expensive sports cars, has struck a deal to buy loss-making Saab Automobile from General Motors Corp, the companies said on Tuesday.

-In one of the most unlikely pairings in automotive history, the tiny sports car firm of 45 staff is expected to take over a company that employs around 3,400 staff, a cherished Swedish brand that became a national icon for stability and reliability.
+In one of the most unlikely pairings in automotive history, the tiny sports car maker with a staff of 45 is expected to take over a company that employs around 3,400 -- a cherished Swedish brand that became a national icon for stability and reliability.

 Additional support is to be provided by GM and Koenigsegg Group AB to fund Saab's operations and product program investments.
 This includes plans to launch several new products that are in the final stages of development, GM Europe said.

 Like its U.S. parent, Saab has been in bankruptcy protection.
 It has said it needs $1 billion to see it through the crisis and has asked creditors to write off 75 percent of its 10.6 billion crown ($1.4 billion) debt, most of which is owed to GM.

 Koenigsegg, which produces powerful cars that cost around $1 million, came out of nowhere as a front-runner to buy Saab.
 But analysts are skeptical the tie-up makes sense, noting that Christian von Koenigsegg, founder of the company bearing his name, has no evident experience owning or running so large a company.
 Last year, Koenigsegg made 18 cars, Saab more than 93,000.

 There are no economies of scale between Saab and Koenigsegg.
 This is a constellation of buyers that probably have different interests than GM, which was driven by volume, said Mikael Wickelgren, an automotive expert at Skovde University, in southwestern Sweden not far from Saab's headquarters.